 Find the keys to educational and career success with a future in cybersecurity.
-On the Cyber Austin program, students are fully immersed in the college experience, staying on the University of Texas at Austin (UT Austin) campus for classes, meals and accommodations.
+On the Cybersecurity Austin program, students are introduced to the college experience, attending classes on the University of Texas at Austin (UT Austin) campus.
 Integrating tradition and innovation, UT Austin creates a strong community to boost academic success as students pursue cutting-edge careers.
 While here, students learn the fundamentals of cybersecurity, starting with career paths and culminating in a cyber threat scenario simulation on the final day of classes.

 The world of technology is constantly expanding, driving an even greater need for cybersecurity professionals every day.
 Advancement in this career can start as simply as a technician role and advance to management, engineering or becoming a cybersecurity architect.
 Since so much private information is stored digitally now, data protection experts are an essential resource.
 Throughout this program, students learn the basics of international and domestic threats, “internet of things,” artificial intelligence (AI), automation, ethical hacking, encryption and policy in cybersecurity.
 Discuss cybersecurity techniques and best practices for using social media to keep personal information from getting out to the world.

 All aboard the motorcoach in San Antonio this morning for the short trip over to the University of Texas at Austin (UT Austin).
 Beginning with a walking orientation, learn more about one of the top cybersecurity schools in the nation.
 After lunch on campus, choose seats in a classroom for the first cybersecurity lesson of the trip, covering career paths and threats to international and domestic security.
 Check in to the UT Austin residence halls and have dinner in the dining hall.